 the storage management code because it should be possible to re-use the same model classes with different storage technologies.

 In this tutorial, we have kept the model class

 Book independent of the UI

 code, since it does not contain any references to UI elements, nor does it invoke any view

 method.
 However, for simplicity, we didn't keep it independent of storage management code, since

-we have included the method definitions for add, update, destroy, etc., which invoke the storage
+and we have included the method definitions for add, update, destroy, etc., which invoke the

 concerns is incomplete in our minimal example app.